chingu-voyages/Handbook/docs/guides/voyage/voyage.md

      * **Web Development** teams consist of a Product Owner, a Scrum Master, 3-5 Web Developers, and a UI/UX Designer.
      * **Data Science** teams consist of a Product Owner, a Scrum Master, and 3-5 Data Scientists

-     Keep in mind that assigning Product Owners, Scrum Masters and UI/UX Designers to teams depend on how many Chingus in those roles sign up for a Voyage.
-In addition, for Data Science teams, we'll reach out to Data Scientists if we don't have enough in your tier and timezone to form a team.
+     Keep in mind that assigning Product Owners, Scrum Masters and UI/UX Designers to teams depend on how many Chingus in those roles signup for a Voyage.
+In addition, for Data Science teams, we'll reach out to Data Scientists if we don't have enough in your tier andtimezone to form a team.
 In this case you'll be given the option to join a Web Development team or to wait until the next Voyage.

+  6. Availability

+     Teams are capped at 9 participants per team including:

+     * 4-6 Developers
+     * 1 UI/UX Designer
+     * 1 Product Owner
+     * 1 Scrum Master

+     In addition, while teams will always have Developers, they will have the other three roles depending on whether or not Chingus in the other roles in the same tier and timezone range signup for the Voyage.
 </details>

 ## The Voyage Process